Biometric data as Hardware token for RWTH Single Sign-On (WebAuthn/FIDO2)

 - Apple computers that have fingerprint scanners (Mac computers with Magic Keyboard, Apple Chip and MacOS Big Sur 11.4 or newer) can also be used for Touch ID.

-If you already use the Apple Keychain function, you can integrate Touch ID or Face ID as a hardware token for RWTH Single Sign-On (WebAuthn/FIDO2) as follows:
+If you already use the Apple Keychain (Passwords) function, you can integrate Touch ID or Face ID as a hardware token for RWTH Single Sign-On (WebAuthn/FIDO2) as follows:

 Step 1